 - K7 Fieldwork Grading

-- K9 (SH H-4) Background Check Fieldwork Policy for Student Placement
+- K9 (OTA-34) Background Check Fieldwork Policy for Student Placement

 Be aware that you need to follow the timelines and procedures listed here in order to participate.